-The 2011 Girard-Perregaux Vintage 1945 Tourbillon Three Golden Bridges offers a variation of the well-known GP Caliber 9600 installed into a compact, Art Deco-styled white gold case.
+The 2012 Girard-Perregaux Vintage 1945 Tourbillon Three Golden Bridges offers a variation of the well-known GP Caliber 9600 installed in a compact, Art Deco-styled white gold case.

-Although I can’t call myself the greatest fan of Girard-Perregaux’s Three Golden Bridges family, I must admit that the movements they use to power the timekeepers are absolutely gorgeous.
+I can’t call myself the greatest fan of Girard-Perregaux’s Three Bridges family from the point of view of the overall aesthetics.
+Still, I must admit that the movements they use to power these timekeepers are absolutely gorgeous.

-Perhaps, the movements didn’t click with me when installed inside skeletonized timepieces in round cases: there were just too many details in a too confined space for the watch to be as sober as I expected it to be.
+They didn’t really click with me when Girard-Perregaux tried to install them inside skeletonized timepieces in round cases.
+There were just too many details in too confined a space for the watch to be as elegant as I expected it to be.

 The recently revealed Vintage 1945 Tourbillon Three Golden Bridges, however, is a different story.

-Sharing its general styling with the gorgeous Vintage 1945 XXL model and having its original silvered dial completely removed in order to proudly display a solid rhodium-treated baseplate of the movement, the new watch is a rare treat for an eye of a true connoisseur.
+This model shares its general styling with their earlier Vintage 1945 XXL collection.
+Having its original solid silvered dial completely removed in order to proudly display the rhodium-treated base-plate of the movement, the new watch is a rare treat for the eye of a true connoisseur.

-The three tiny elements take a whole week to manufacture starting from cutting one from a tiny slab of gold, then skeletonizing them and drilling all the technological holes, and, finally, painstakingly beveling them and polishing to mirror finish.
+According to the Swiss watchmaker, the three tiny elements take a whole week to manufacture.
+They start from cutting one from a tiny slab of gold, then skeletonize them, drill all the necessary holes, and, finally, bevel them and carefully polish the parts to a mirror finish.

-It’s no wonder why Girard-Perregaux is so proud of the parts that it even mentions them in the name of the collection.
+It’s no wonder that Girard-Perregaux is so proud of the parts that it makes them the main selling point of the whole collection.

-The watch sports their relatively new self-winding GP Caliber 9600C with a micro-rotor winding system positioned somewhat unconventionally closer to the main plate.
+The watch sports their relatively new self-winding GP Caliber 9600C.
+To keep the thickness of the movement in check, it features a micro-rotor winding system positioned somewhat unconventionally closer to the main plate.

-Virtually invisible when looked at through the sapphire case back cover, the part makes the watch look like it is animated by a hand-wound mechanism (we have already seen another iteration of the movement in the beautiful Boucheron Hera Tourbillon) and it also gives the caliber the same low profile.
+Virtually invisible when looked at through the sapphire case back cover, the part makes the watch look like it is animated by a hand-wound mechanism.

 Compared to the ‘normal’ version, the Cal.
 9600C variation features a rectangular baseplate and is better suited to power square-shaped watches.